f-o-a-m/purescript-web3-generator/README.md

 ```

+(note that we specify both a different source directory than `src` and a different module `Generator` that `purs` is looking for `main` in)

-now, until [this issue](https://github.com/purescript-contrib/pulp/issues/309) is fixed, we have to temporarily replace the step above with something like this
+Until [this issue](https://github.com/purescript-contrib/pulp/issues/309) is fixed, we have to temporarily replace the step above with something like this

 ```sh
 pulp -m Generator --src-path generator build --to generator.js